The term self improvement sounds simple, but what does it really mean?

 Final Thoughts on Self Improvement

-From my experience, what causes personal success, is first making a distinction that the results you are creating are not up to your standards, but also knowing that you can change and direct your life in a way that you want.
+From my experience, what causes personal success is first making a distinction that the results you are creating are not up to your standards, but also knowing that you can change and direct your life in a way that you now want.
 To make a positive change in our lives, self improvement is necessary.
 How can you improve yourself in any significant area of your life?
 Books, classes, videos, inspirational biographies, reading the bible or other spiritual works that can inspire and instruct you.
 Remember, in order for us to create different results, a change is needed.
 Why?
-Because we can hardly ever create different results by staying the same.
+Because we can’t create different results if if we’re consistently taking the wrong actions.
 We need some kind of change.
 Change of thoughts will lead to changed beliefs that can replace limiting beliefs.
 Our attitudes will thus be positively affected and in turn change the types of actions we take.
 It all starts with a little self improvement and then keeping it going.